anantmehta33/DistTempNet/readme.md

 We used Datacomp(1B) ([download](https://github.com/mlfoundations/datacomp)) to evaluate which includes 38 zero-shot downstream tasks.
 We also report the average performance on two subsets of the tasks: ImageNet and its different variants (IN & Variants), and Retrieval.
 IN & Variants tasks consist of ImageNet-1k and 6 ImageNet distribution shift datasets.
 Retrieval tasks consist of Flickr30k, MSCOCO, and WinoGAViL.

-After downloading the data, one needs to organize the data folder as follows:
+After downloading the data, one needs to organize the data folder as follows: <br />
 For CC3M:
 ```
 .